 This state of observing, or awareness, connects us to the moment we’re in.
 A fully engaged form of listening allows us to do just that!

 Listening offers people something they desperately need – to feel heard and understood.

-You know the feeling when someone is genuinely listening?
+Do you know the feeling when someone genuinely listens and connects with you?
 There’s nothing quite like it.
 It’s as if they’re experiencing your energy.
 In this world of 24/7 distraction, it feels flattering.
 Like, “Oh, this person is so nice.
 They seem interested in learning about me and what I have to say.”

 Unfortunately, this seems to be a rarity these days, and it’s even worse with technology.
 But when people listen, it shows that they are interested in you.
 They want to get to know you!

 A way to show your love and affection for someone is to choose to engage in deep listening.
 That’s why listening matters!
 You’re showing that you DO care.

 Through listening, you can bring open, relaxed energy to loved ones.

 Maintaining eye contact and embodying open, relaxed energy are keys to listening mindfully.

 Throughout the day, you may be very distracted and busy.
 And your body language remains closed.
 Changing your energy to engage while listening feels like a welcoming gesture for the person in your home needing to share with you.